moov-io/achgateway/docs/metrics.md

 ACHGateway emits Prometheus metrics on the admin HTTP server at `/metrics`.
 Typically [Alertmanager](https://github.com/prometheus/alertmanager) is set up to aggregate the metrics and alert teams.

+There is a [`GET :9494/metrics` endpoint](https://github.com/moov-io/base/tree/master/admin#endpoints) that serves all Prometheus metrics produced.

 ### HTTP Server

 - `http_response_duration_seconds`: Histogram representing the http response durations